caseymanos/spendSense/docs/known_issues.md

 - This alone triggers high_utilization persona
 - Works as designed per PRD, but very broad

-**Analysis:**
+**Analysis (prior runs, generator‑dependent):**
-- 82 users (82%) have credit cards
-- All 82 have APR > 0 → triggers "has_interest" check
+- Many users have credit cards with APR > 0 → triggers "has_interest" check
-- 67 users (67%) assigned high_utilization
-- 15 users without credit cards → general persona
+- A high share can be assigned to high_utilization; this is tunable and depends on generator distributions

 **Potential Fix (Optional):**
 Consider checking for ACTUAL interest charges in transactions, not just APR > 0: